 Grassroots Reconciliation Group (GRG) was initiated as part of a USAID-funded program called the Northern Uganda Peace Initiative (NUPI) with the objective to reconcile and rehabilitate former child soldiers of Joseph Kony’s Resistance Army (LRA) and their communities of return in northern Uganda.

 After USAID’s contract with NUPI ended, northern Ugandan participants were enthusiastic about the hope and trust these programs helped restore to war-torn communities.
 This enthusiasm motivated co-founders Sasha Lezhnev and Kasper Agger to continue helping these communities as a long term activity.

 In March 2007, Sasha and Kasper, working with community leaders in Uganda, founded GRG to address this critical need.
-With great dedication and a firm belief in the cause, they decided to personally fund the organization.
+With great dedication, they decided to personally fund start-up.
 They assembled a dedicated board of directors who are convinced of the GRG’s positive role in fostering peace in the region.
-GRG’s board brings expertise and commitment to northern Uganda and to peace and reconciliation efforts.
 In July 2007, GRG received U.S. 501(c)(3) non-profit organization status and status as an NGO in Uganda.